I found this fun lecture by the grandfather of the big-tent intelligent design movement, Berkeley law professor Philip E. Johnson.

 - As long as you accept that God is a personal opinion that has nothing to do with reality, then you can do science

-- The non-Christian process theologian Teilhard de Chardin accepts evolution, and therefore so should you
+- The non-Christian process theologian Teilhard de Chardin is actually a Christian, and he accepts evolution, so quit complaining you ignorant fundies!

 - Remember when theists said God caused thunder because he was bowling in the clouds and then we found out he didn’t?
 Yeah well – maybe tomorrow we’ll find out that functional sequences of amino acids and proteins have natural causes!
 What would you do then?